Tagline: Welcome to the future. Where punishment is the ultimate crime.

 Budget: $8,000,000 (estimated)

 For those reasons, Lambert will always be remembered as a kitsch B-movie stalwart, and you can’t fault his work ethic.
 After breaking into the industry as the star of Luc Besson’s slick and stylish 1985 pursuit thriller Subway, a brief fling with the Hollywood mainstream and a string of high-profile flops would eventually lead him along a much more humble path.
-Even 1995‘s widely successful video game adaptation Mortal Kombat, in which Lambert was oddly yet suitably cast as spiritual warrior Raiden, was well and truly in the B-movie mode.
-All in all, the actor starred in an incredible 23 movies in the ’90s alone, often starring in 3-4 movies a year.
+Even 1995‘s wildy successful video game adaptation Mortal Kombat, in which Lambert was oddly yet suitably cast as spiritual warrior Raiden, was well and truly in the B-movie mode.
+All in all, the actor starred in an incredible 23 movies in the 90s alone, often starring in 3-4 movies a year.
 Regardless of his less than emphatic waltz with the mainstream, for more than a decade Lambert’s face was everywhere.

 It was only inevitable then, that Lambert would one day cross paths with director Stuart Gordon, who with horror flicks such as the H.P.
-Lovecraft-inspired cult classic Re-Animator and playful killer toy fairy tale Dolls had turned tongue-in-cheek, wholly self-aware genre filmmaking into something of an art form, and his ludicrous, cruelly underappreciated sci-fi vehicle Fortress is certainly one for Lambert to be proud of.
+Lovecraft-inspired cult classic Re-Animator and playful killer toy fairy tale Dolls had turned tongue-in-cheek, wholly self-aware genre filmmaking into something of an art form, and his ludicrous and cruelly underappreciated sci-fi vehicle Fortress is certainly one for Lambert to be proud of.
 The fact is, the movie’s marquee name is probably the worst thing about the movie, but because it works on a largely kitsch basis, he is also one of the best things about it.
-This is hackneyed fare to say the least, its speculative aspects so recycled they were appearing in science fiction magazines back in the 1950s, and some of the characters are so predictably one-dimensional they are a line or two off qualifying for a Zucker/Abrahams spoof.
+This is hackneyed fare to say the least, its speculative elements so recycled they were appearing in science fiction magazines back in the 1950s, and some of the characters are so predictably one-dimensional they are a line or two off qualifying for a Zucker/Abrahams spoof.

 Trash filmmaking has a strange appeal for many movie fans.
-Just as they like to analyse why movie’s are great, there is as much a fascination in understanding why they’re not.
-Some movies are so haphazard you wonder how they were ever made; the infamous Zombi 3, for example — a fugasi of a follow-up to Romero’s zombie series that would absolutely lose its shit under three different directors in one of the most blatant examples of the lawless canvas that was Italian horror cinema during the 1980s.
+Just as we like to analyse why movies are great, there is as much fascination in understanding why they’re not.
+Some films are so haphazard you wonder how they were ever made; the infamous Zombi 3, for example — a fugasi of a follow-up to Romero’s zombie series that would absolutely lose its shit under three different directors in one of the most blatant examples of the lawless canvas that was Italian horror cinema during the 1980s.
 Others (see Cannon’s mid-80s action catalogue) tap into our basest desires with a cavalier approach that proves hugely endearing.
 Fortress takes a punt at dystopian sci-fi, and it does an excellent, if wholly self-aware job of it.
 It’s the Stuart Gordon way.